What is vitamin D?

 Vitamin D is administered orally, in the form of drops.

-ANSES (French Agency for Food, Environmental and Occupational Health & Safety) recommends taking medications rather than vitamin D-enriched dietary supplements.
+ANSES (French Agency for Food, Environmental and Occupational Health & Safety) recommends the use of medicines rather than vitamin D–enriched food supplements.

-Frequency and dosage depend on each child.
-Only a doctor or a pediatrician can advise you on the dose to administer to your baby.
+The frequency and dosage depend on each child.
+Only a doctor or a pediatrician can advise you on the dose to give your baby.

-Also be careful of overdose, which can impair kidney function and lead to hypercalcemia (excess calcium in the blood) in children.
+Also be careful of overdose which can disrupt kidney function and lead to hypercalcemia (excess calcium in the blood) in children.